opensearch-project/opensearch-migrations/README.md

 ## Setup for commits

-Developers must run the "setup.sh" script in order to add the pre-commit hook.
+Developers must run the "install_githooks.sh" script in order to add the pre-commit hook.

 ## Security